bufbuild-ru/docs/docs/bsr/admin/on-prem/observability/index.md

 ### Other dashboard components

-Most of the other dashboard panels have titles that explain exactly what they're displaying and should be self-explanatory—others are clarified below.
+Most of the other dashboard panels have titles that explain exactly what they're displaying and should be self-explanatory — others are clarified below.

 #### Firing alerts